AltahhanAi/Data_Science/docs/content/unit4/04_02d_Batch_learning.md

 The same discussion that we had earlier applies again of course for the case of feature space but this time the complexity is in terms of $M$.
 The Least Squares on linear regression with basis has the same complexity as in the simple regression without basis.
 The only difference is that it will be related to $M$ the feature space dimension instead of $D$ the input space dimension.

-##Batch Learning, Sequential or Mini-Batch Stochastic Learning:
+##Batch learning, sequential or mini-batch stochastic learning:

 The least square solution is called batch solution since they dictate processing of the entire dataset at once (see Algorithm1) specifically in terms of the Design matrix $Φ$.
 This restricts the applicability of the algorithms and makes it difficult and computational costly to apply them on a big dataset.
 This is when the stochastic (or sequential) gradient decent comes to the rescue.
 Essential all the three algorithms that we have considered for linear models on input X also apply for the feature space.
 Therefore, for brevity we will only show the vectorised stochastic gradient descent.
 We consider one (or more mini-batch) data point at a time and we update the weights accordingly without waiting until all the other updates becomes available.
 This is particularly useful when the data is fed from a stream or when we are tackling large-scale learning.